eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 }
 ```

-Augmenting the linter with information from the type checker makes for a more powerful set of lint rules.
+Augmenting ESLint with information from TypeScript makes for a more powerful set of lint rules.
 See [Typed Linting: The Most Powerful TypeScript Linting Ever](https://typescript-eslint.io/blog/typed-linting) for more details on typed linting with typescript-eslint.

-### Type Checkers, With Linting
+### TypeScript, With Linting

 TypeScript adds extra complexity to JavaScript.
 That complexity is often worth it, but any added complexity brings with it the potential for misuse.